donSchoe/ags-parser/README.md

 AGS-Parser
 ==========

-Parsing PTS- and BTC-blockchains for angelshares donations in realtime.
+Parsing PTS- and BTC-blockchains for angelshares donations in realtime and providing an API in CSV and JSON.

 Example